Bitspender/Tamcoin-v2/testing/coincontrol.md

 > Due to the inner workings of bitcoin the size per output is actually +/- 1 byte.
 Meaning the shown calculation is not always 100% correct.
 > If you send exactly "selected minus fee" then you will not have change (1 output only).
 The transaction will then be 34 bytes smaller as what was calculated before.

-* Peercoin has a fixed transaction fee so this part below about free transaction calculation is irrelevant hence not tested.
+* Tamcoin has a fixed transaction fee so this part below about free transaction calculation is irrelevant hence not tested.

 > **Free Transactions**
 > In order to be able to send a free transaction, you need to follow the rules: